STMUD ENGAGE ▸

 react 1 / 2 / 3

-Pick a response on a ground encounter — uses different aptitudes per option.
+Pick a response on a ground encounter — each option uses different aptitudes.

 tactic <ability>